-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum of 20 percent time.
+II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum of 20 percent time.
 This may be time spent by the program director only or divided among the program director and one or more associate (or assistant) program directors.
+Programs with seven or more approved postdoctoral fellow positions must provide a minimum of 20 percent time and an additional two percent time for each approved position.
 (Core)